tbh-idk/NYT-word-puzzle-solvers/README.md

 # NYT word puzzle solvers
-Helps suggest words and solutions for Wordle, Spelling Bee, and Letter Boxed
+Helps suggest words and solutions for Wordle, Spelling Bee, and Letter Boxed.

+All these would be done in the IDLE shell

 ## Wordle